teambit/docs/docs/how-bit-works.md

 title: How bit Works?
 ---

+Bit is the component collaboration platform.
+Bit leverages component reusability by providing an ecosystem for sharing components between applications and across repositories.

 Components are the building blocks of modern web architectures.
 Encapsulated and reusable components with focused and well-defined APIs let developers build more robust software applications more quickly.

 The major frontend frameworks - React, Vue, and Angular - all share the concept of using component-based architecture to compose state-of-the-art applications.
 Even browsers themselves are backing components as an inherent feature by supporting the Web Components standard.

-Bit leverages component to make them not only reusable inside an application but provides an ecosystem for sharing components between applications and across repositories.

 Bit adds a semantic layer on top of repositories that maps files into components.
 This extra layer provides Bit with robust capabilities in making the component reusable across projects.